joemiao/Data-Engineering/README.md

 # Data-Engineering
-Projects from Data Engineering Class including a script to deploy packaged app to HDFS cluster.
+Projects from Data Engineering Class including a python tool to deploy packaged app to HDFS cluster.